 The Town's last comprehensive update to the General Plan was in 2019.
 The 2019 update incorporated updates to every element EXCEPT the Housing Element.
 At the time, the Housing Element had been independently updated pursuant to the State's mandatory Housing Element Update schedule in 2007 and again in 2014.
 Prior to the 2019 update, the General Plan was last updated in 2002.
 The 2019 update occurred over the course of about 18 months during 2018 and 2019.
 Staff prepared administrative drafts of the updated pieces of the General Plan from time to time to the Planning Commission, one Public Workshop was held on February 23, 2019, there was a required California Environmental Quality Act (CEQA) review and a City Council Public Hearing and adoption on January 15, 2020.
 When the Housing Element is updated (2002, 2007, 2014, 2022, etc.), there are typically corresponding updates that trickle down to other elements of the General Plan, such as the Land Use Element or the Circulation Element.
 These are updated, as needed, based on the adopted changes in the Housing Element.

-The California Environmental Quality Act (CEQA) requires government agencies to consider the environmental consequences of their actions before approving plans and policies or committing to a course of action on a project.
-In enacting CEQA, the State Legislature explained that the process is intended to 1) inform governmental decision makers and the public about the potential environmental impacts of activities; 2) identify ways that those impacts can be avoided or reduced; 3) prevent significant and avoidable damage by requiring changes; and 4) disclosing to the public why the project was approved if that project would have impacts.
-CEQA compliance must occur before a public agency approves a project.
+The California Environmental Quality Act (CEQA) requires government agencies to address how their actions might affect the environment before they agree to plans or decisions on a particular project.
+CEQA is intended to 1) inform governmental decision makers and the public about the potential environmental impacts of activities; 2) identify ways to reduce or avoid those impacts; 3) prevent significant and avoidable harm by requiring changes; and 4) letting the public know why the project was approved if that project would have impacts.
+CEQA rules must occur before a public agency approves a project.